• Home

 The Nanjing Music Ensemble

-The Nanjing Ensemble Quartet Produced by Hong Wang 汪 洪 -DGEM.org Coming Soon to Las Vegas small
+The Nanjing Ensemble Quartet Produced by Hong Wang 汪 洪 -DGEM.org

 The Nanjing Ethnic Quartet from China will be playing for DGEM in Las Vegas in April 27th, 3:00pm-4:00pm 2025.
 These musicians will be bringing an authentic nine-thousand year old "Cranes Bone Flute", property of the Chinese government.
 The Nanjing Ethnic Quartet—an exceptional group of performers from China—will perform with musical virtuoso Dong bo Yu, as he showcases the Jia Hu bone flute.
 Mr. Yu is the inheritor of this priceless artifact entrusted by the Chinese government.
 The quartet includes master musicians playing the Erhu, Pipa, and other traditional Chinese instruments, offering music lovers in America an unparalleled cultural and musical experience.